autowarefoundation/autoware.universe/f1tenth/readme.md

 ros2 launch launch_autoware_f1tenth demo_launch.py
 ```

 Rviz2 should launch automatically with the target map loaded (black markers).
-After a short peroid of time the simulated Lidar data (colored markers) should be overlaid on top of the map indicating the simulation is running correctly.
-It can take up to `5 minutes` for the Lidar data to show up if the simulator is launched for the first time.
-You may adjust the camera angle using your mouse's left and right buttons and scroll wheel.
+After a short peroid of time the simulated Lidar data (colored markers) should be overlaid on top of the map indicating the simulator is running correctly.
+It can take up to `5 minutes` for the Lidar data to show up if the simulator is launched the first time.
+You may use your mouse's left/right buttons and scroll wheel in RViz2 to zoom-out and adjust the camera angle to top-down view.

 ![RViz image](f1tenth_sim.jpg)